 An accountancy apprenticeship with the Institute of Chartered Accountants in England and Wales (ICAEW) can be used as a starting point before qualifying as an ICAEW Chartered Accountant.

 The Level 4 ICAEW Accounting Technician Apprenticeship enables you to attain the Certificate in Finance, Accounting and Business (ICAEW CFAB).
 While this is a standalone qualification, it incorporates the first six exam modules of the professional ACA.
-It takes 18 to 24 months to complete and is the equivalent of the first year of a Bachelors degree.
+It takes 18 to 24 months to complete and is equivalent to the first year of a Bachelors degree.

 If you've already decided on a career in accounting and are aiming to complete the full ACA, the Level 7 ICAEW Accountancy Professional Apprenticeship allows you to gain advanced business knowledge as well as leadership and communication skills.

-By completing this Masters-level apprenticeship within 36 to 48 months, you'll be on your way to becoming a fully qualified chartered accountant.
+By completing this Masters-level degree apprenticeship within 36 to 48 months, you'll be on your way to becoming a fully qualified chartered accountant.

 Apprentices on both programmes will be allocated time away from the office for study and to sit exams.